 The rise of the water table forced the farmers to migrate to well-drained areas in the northern Netherlands where salt marshes offered them new fertile land.` (Phase two and three, middle and upper in Figure 3).
 The rise of the inland water tables is attributed to increased precipitation.

 Evidence from proxy data in this timeframe also suggests climate cooling events in France, Switzerland, Central Russia, and the Andes in South America, these latter due to palynological evidence revealing vegetation shifts consistent with global cooling.
 There is also evudence for dryness in Central Africa and Western India.
-Magny (2004) showed that over a period of several millennia the presence of lakeside villages in south-eastern France and adjacent Switzerland was strongly linked with lake levels solar activity.
+Magny (2004) showed that over a period of several millennia the presence of lakeside villages in south-eastern France and adjacent Switzerland was strongly linked with lake levels.
 Lakeside villages were present during periods of high levels of solar activity, as evidenced by reduced atmospheric C14.
-The production of C14 is regulated by solar activity, and therefore periods of increased mire surface wetness and increased lake levels (peaks of 14C!) have been interpreted as evidence for solar forcing of climate change (the effects of sudden declines in solar activity).
-No lakeside villages occurred after 850 BC.villages at thes lakeside sites?
+As previously mentioned, the production of C14 is regulated by solar activity, and therefore periods of increased ?mire? surface wetness and increased lake levels (peaks of 14C!) have been interpreted as evidence for solar forcing of climate change (the effects of sudden declines in solar activity).
+No lakeside villages occurred after 850 BC.
+[Howell call for clarification - Here you leave us hanging with no explanation.
+Is this to say that after 850 BC and up to the present day, there have never been villages at thes lakeside sites?
 Why?
 It seems that they would likely still be warm enough, or have they dried up?]

 A link between the climate shift around 850 BC and the evidence for a subsequent increase in human population density has been made in Northwestern Europe.
 A climate crisis in the first instance caused an environmental and social crisis.
 A collapse of societies resulted in a weakening of the position of dominating groups, which brought about a change in the social structure of farming communities.
 This facilitated the introduction of a new technological complex, which again created further social change combined with a leap forward in production, food consumption, and population density.
 In this case there was apparently no catastrophic decline in human existence, but a major disruptive shift due to climate drivers for the cooler.

-In south-central Siberia near this time archaeological evidence suggests an acceleration of cultural development and a sudden increase in density and geographic distribution of the nomadic Scythian population after 850 BC.
+In south-central Siberia near this time, archaeological evidence suggests an acceleration of cultural development and a sudden increase in density and geographic distribution of the nomadic Scythian population after 850 BC.
 Van Geel et al (2004) hypothesized a relationship with an abrupt climatic shift towards increased humidity (equatorward relocation of mid-latitude storm tracks).
 The hypothesis is supported by pollen-analytic evidence.
 Areas that initially may have been hostile semideserts changed into attractive steppe landscapes with a high biomass production and carrying capacity.
 Newly available steppe areas could be utilized by herbivores, making them attractive for nomadic tribes.
-The Central Asian horse-riding Scythian culture expanded, and an increased population density was a stimulus for westward migration towards south-eastern Europe.just finsished reading about Scythians and Cimmerians (indirectly) in two references.
-You are hitting one of my key themes completely different frrom the mean global trend.
+The Central Asian horse-riding Scythian culture expanded, and an increased population density was a stimulus for westward migration towards south-eastern Europe.
+[Howell's useless comment - Yes!
+I just finsished reading about Scythians and Cimmerians (indirectly) in two references.
+You are hitting one of my key themes – global Climate effects are misleading and trivial – Regional effects are probably 3 to 10 times stronger, and often go in directions completely different frrom the mean global trend.
 Averaging them all out gives you the pathetically weak global effect, with is not a great driver of much of what we see.]